FAQ

 - R1 + R2 lock together at the R1 start time.
 Once regionals begin, those picks become read-only.

 - R3 + R4 + tiebreaker lock together at the R3 start time (start of the College World Series in Omaha).
-They only open after the admin records all 8 super-regional results.
+They only open after the admin records the eight teams going to Omaha!
+Consider this your second chance!

 R3 picks use the actual8 Omaha qualifiers, not whoever you predicted in R2.
 You can't pick a team that didn't make it.